Thursday, August 04, 2016

 Half, including myself, were appalled.
 In no way had we ever thought of a butt-wiping technique other than leaning slightly.

-But the other half was just as appalled at us, having never considered a method that did not involve performing a squat.
+But the other half was just as shocked at us, having never considered a method that did not involve performing a squat.

-And maybe there are other ways out there which are just waiting to be discovered.
+And maybe there are other ways out there that are just waiting to be discovered.

 The point is that some people commit mass genocide and others wipe their asses while standing.
 If there is a correlation, I have not found it.
 Somebody do a study.